There are many things to consider when you buy a new furnace:

 But have you ever considered your furnace efficiency rating?
 Do you understand what it means?

-Epperson Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.
+Epperson Service Experts is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps determine how much energy will be needed to heat your home and, essentially, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your furnace needs to heat your home.
+Essentially, the higher your furnace efficiency rating the less energy your heating system needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will supply compared to the amount of energy used to produce the heat.
-For instance, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the number that shows how much heat the furnace will produce compared to the amount of energy used to produce the heat.
+For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.